-In 2018, we also partnered with a non-profit organisation offering expert free and confidential support to our HQ employees relating to health, work, finance, family, social insurance, and personnel issues in order to ensure their continued well-being and work/life balance.
+In 2018, we also partnered with a non-profit organization offering expert free and confidential support to our HQ employees relating to health, work, finance, family, social insurance, and personnel issues in order to ensure their continued well-being and work/life balance.
 Additionally, we enhanced our investments in programmes to improve the technical skills and expertise of our employees all around the world.

 One of our key global developmental initiatives is the MSC Academy, managed and implemented by the MSC Global Human Resources Department.
 This opportunity is offered to a pool of selected high potential employees with the aim of supporting their growth, being exposed to new networks increasing their knowledge of the business and our culture as well as our Sustainability approach.
 The project includes a People Management Training Programme which takes place both remotely and face-to-face to strengthen soft skills as well as the Shipping Training Programme for Africa (STPA) targeting employees working in our Agencies in Africa.

 Despite the enhancement of initiatives and programs, challenges still remain, especially at the local level, where other elements such as cultural factors and social challenges, further prevent advancement in reaching gender equality.
-In this regard, as in the past years, we remain focussed on the following strategic areas:
+In this regard, as in the past years, we remain focused on the following strategic areas: